swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 // Module MyClientApp

 let discoveredCaplinID = ...
-let capybara: any Capybara = try .resolve(id: discoveredCaplinID, using: system)
+let capybara: some Capybara = try $Caybara.resolve(id: discoveredCaplinID, using: system)

 // make the remote call, without knowing the concrete
 // capybara type that we'll invoke on the remote side